-Additional file 2: Allele and genotype frequencies of PRNP polymorphisms in the USMARC beef and dairy cattle panels.
+Additional file 2: PRNP polymorphisms in the USMARC beef and dairy cattle panels.
 Physical positions and PRNP regions of all 388 polymorphisms observed in this study; their allele and genotype frequencies in the beef and dairy cattle panels, and the GenBank accession numbers for 101 polymorphisms previously reported.
 (XLS 158 KB)

 Authors’ original submitted files for images